Puerto Rico pension bondholders get second chance at day in court

-NEW YORK, Jan 11 (Reuters) - A U.S. federal appeals court has decided creditors of Puerto Rico's pension bonds are entitled to a hearing on whether they can proceed with a lawsuit against the island's government over a fiscal emergency law it passed last year.
+NEW YORK (Reuters) - A U.S. federal appeals court has decided creditors of Puerto Rico's pension bonds are entitled to a hearing on whether they can proceed with a lawsuit against the island's government over a fiscal emergency law it passed last year.

 The First U.S. Circuit Court of Appeals on Wednesday ruled holders of bonds issued by Puerto Rico's Employee Retirement System, its biggest public pension, are entitled to a hearing, overturning a November ruling by a federal judge in Puerto Rico.